aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-design/presentation-theme/_index.md

 weight: 10
 url: /php-java/presentation-theme/
 keywords: "Theme, PowerPoint theme, PowerPoint presentation, Java, Aspose.Slides for PHP via Java"
-description: "PowerPoint presentation theme in Java"
+description: "PowerPoint presentation theme "
 ---

 A presentation theme defines the properties of design elements.
 When you select a presentation theme, you are essentially choosing a specific set of visual elements and their properties.